 Step 1.
 Point your DNS Nameservers to Cloudflare Nameservers.
-You can find them in the DNS Cloudlfare section.
+You can find them in the DNS Cloudlflare section.

 Step 2.
-Once your Nameservers are pointed to CLoudflare ones and propagated, you should be able to create a CNAME for your root domain.
+Once your Nameservers are pointed to Cloudlflare ones and propagated, you should be able to create a CNAME for your root domain.